Healthline’s dietitians determined the best protein powders using the following criteria:

-Many people get plenty of protein through the foods that they eat.
+Many people get plenty of protein from the foods they eat.

 However, if you’re trying to increase your protein intake, having a protein shake or adding protein powder to foods like oatmeal and yogurt can help you meet your needs.

-Finally, try to consume plenty of whole, fresh foods, including natural sources of protein and fiber, as well as water.
+Finally, try to consume plenty of whole, fresh foods, including natural sources of protein and fiber, as well as plenty of water.

 Last medically reviewed on November 30, 2023

 How we reviewed this article:

 Healthline has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.
 You can learn more about how we ensure our content is accurate and current by reading our editorial policy.

 Duarte NM, et al. (2020).
 Intake of whey isolate supplement and muscle mass gains in young healthy adults when combined with resistance training: A blinded randomized clinical trial (pilot study). https://pubmed.ncbi.nlm.nih.gov/31565912/

 Moro T, et al. (2019).
 Whey protein hydrolysate increases amino acid uptake, MTORC1 signaling, and protein synthesis in skeletal muscle of healthy young men in a randomized crossover trial. https://pubmed.ncbi.nlm.nih.gov/31095313/

 Wirth J, et al. (2020).
 The role of protein intake and its timing on body composition and muscle function in healthy adults: A systematic review and meta-analysis of randomized controlled trials. https://pubmed.ncbi.nlm.nih.gov/32232404/